beele/homebridge-unifi-protect-camera-motion/README.md

 - Click `Create credentials` from the top and select `OAuth Client ID` from the dropdown options
 - Select `web application`, give it a name and fill in the callback URLs with: `http://localhost:8080` for the first and `http://localhost:8080/oauth2-callback` for the second entry (make sure the press return/enter to submit the values, as multiple ones are possible), then click `create` at the bottom of the page
 - Copy your Client ID and Client secret and store them safely
-- Open a terminal and go to your `.homebridge` folder
+- Open your config.json, and add a `googlePhotos` and as described in the table above
-- Create a file named: `unifi-protect-google-settings.json` and open it for editing
-- Copy the contents of the `unifi-protect-google-settings.json` under in the `resources` folder of this project
-- Fill in your Client ID and Client secret, leave the other fields as they are
 - Start your homebridge instance, it will print out an url, open it in a browser an follow the login instructions
 - The page where you will be redirected will display an error unless you are running Homebridge on the same machine as you are running the browser
 - Copy the full url, replace the localhost in the address bar with the ip-address of your raspberry pi, visit the page, you should get the following message: `OAuth2 callback handled!`